BDA-KTS/semantic-search-over_social-media-posts/readme2.md

 ---
 ## Description
 This method allows users to perform a semantic search across a collection of social media posts (e.g., tweets) and retrieve the most relevant posts for a given query.
 For example, a social scientist studying public discourse on topics like *social media*, *gender issues*, or *elections* can use this tool to identify posts that share a similar meaning to the input query.

+To get started, follow the instructions in the **[How to Use](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/how_to_use.md)** file.
+If you need guidance on replicating the method or adjusting the settings, check out the **[Reproducibility](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/reproducibility.md)** section.

 ### Usecase(s)
 The method supports applications like trend analysis and content categorization in user-generated content.
 It is particularly useful for understanding how a specific topic is discussed across various contexts in social media.